wp-plugins/wpsso/readme.txt

 == Changelog ==

-= Version 2.1rc1 =
+= Version 2.1 =

+WPSSO can recognize and parse standard object / iframe embed code, but some themes and plugins offer a custom field for video URLs, which is then used to create custom / non-standard embed code.
+Version 7.1 includes a new 'Video URL Custom Field' option on the Advanced settings page, under the Custom Settings tab, where you can enter the name of such a custom field.
+If found, the video URL will be used to retrieve information on that video, just like if it was found embedded in the content.
+Typically, the custom field name will start with an underscore, and the default 'Video URL Custom Field' name is "_format_video_embed" (which may or may not be supported by your theme, or may be known under a different name).

-* Added a 'Alternate Video URL Custom Field' option to include a video URL from a theme's custom field (Pro version).
+* Added an 'Video URL Custom Field' option to include a video URL from a theme's custom field (Pro version).
-* Added 'ngfb_post_cache_transients' and 'ngfb_post_cache_objects' filters.
+* Added new 'ngfb_post_cache_transients' and 'ngfb_post_cache_objects' filters, called when a Post or Page is updated.
-* Moved the Vimeo and Yahoo API support to the Pro version codebase.
+* Moved the Vimeo and Yahoo APIs to Pro version addons.
 * **Fixed** false positive on the Custom Post Meta addon status (GPL version).
+* **Fixed** flushing of transient cache for sharing buttons on Post / Page updates.

 = Version 2.0.1 =